gauthamikuravi/Predicting-Bank-Loan-Default/README.md

 **Response Variable**
-For the data set as discussed above, the response variable has been defined as a loan being current or having defaulted.
-LOAN_STATUS is the variable indicating loan status.
-The loan Status variable defines those who are fully Paid (16.83% ), Current status of the loan (75.8%) and Defaulted (less than 1% of the data) , charged off(4.5%) of the data.
+For the data set as discussed above, the response variable has been defined as a loan being current or having defaulted.**LOAN_STATUS** is the variable indicating loan status.
+The loan Status variable defines those who are **fully Paid (16.83% ), Current status of the loan (75.8%) and Defaulted (less than 1% of the data) , charged off(4.5%) of the data**.
 We could the conclude from the data that major portion consists of the Current status of the loan

 <img width="1000" src="./Images/loanstatus.PNG" alt="logo" />